vicziani/learnwebservices/docs/index.md

 ## An example web service

-You may find an operating web service at the `http://www.learnwebservices.com/services/hello` URL that accepts a name, and gives back a welcome message.
+The web service accepts a name, and gives back a welcome message.
 (The service accepts only POST HTTP requests so you may not use it in a browser directly.)
-The WSDL file that specifies the interface is available at [http://www.learnwebservices.com/services/hello?WSDL](http://www.learnwebservices.com/services/hello?WSDL) URL.
-(Firefox browser does not show us the WSDL document, just a blank page, so it is better to use the _View Page Source_ menu to view the document.)

 The WSDL specifies the format of the request message.
 The content of the `Name` tag may be freely rewritten.